DBMoUK/addcertwhitelist/README.md

 puppet apply addcertwhitelist/tests/init.pp

-When the Puppetserver daemon has restarted, the Master may be checked by invoking an agent run with: puppet agent -t and then placed back in a load balancer pool.
+After the class has been applied to the
+Puppet Master [either CA or Compile Master], run puppet agent -t confirm successful run and then re-add the Master to the Load Balancer pool, if one is in use.

 ## Reference